martin-kofoed-jyskebank-dk/q-oidc-proxy/README.md

 Getting up and running on localhost is quite easy thanks to the [OIDC Server Mock](https://github.com/Soluto/oidc-server-mock) docker image.
 Please follow these steps:

-1. In a command line, `cd` to `<project_root>/oidc`
+1. `cd` to `<project_root>/oidc`
-2. (optional) Edit settings files in `/oidc` directory.
+2. (optional) Edit settings files in `/oidc` directory to set server, client, and/or user settings.
 3. Execute `./run-podman-oidc.sh`.
 This should pull image, start server, and tail server log output.
 4. Launch another command line console and execute `run.sh` in project root.
-Proxy server should start using the default settings
+Proxy server should start and pull .well-known/openid-configuration from the server.
 5. Call any protected endpoint behind the `/api` uri node.
 For test purposes paste any URL, like `http:localhost:8080/api/testing`, into a browser.
 This should return a JSON object with a `redirect_to` URL.
-6. Paste this URL into the same browser window.
+6. Copy and paste this URL into the same browser window.
 7. Enter credentials: `user`:`pass` (or whatever has been set up in the `/oidc/oidc-users-localhost.json` file)

-Depending on the `AUTHENTICATION_TYPE` selected, an auth code will be transferred to the URL defined in `AUTHENTICATION_FRONTEND_REDIRECT`.
+Depending on the `AUTHENTICATION_TYPE` selected, an auth code will be transferred to the URL defined in `AUTHENTICATION_FRONTEND_REDIRECT` and the full JWT will be visible in the server log.

 # Quarkus